The Urgent Need For A Wellness Industry Designed For & By Black Women

 Why is it important to have wellness spaces that are by and for Black people?

 Shanelle McKenzie: We’re not seeing ourselves represented in these spaces.
 Kim and I are not yogis by any means, but we did enjoy going to yoga practices or meditation practices here and there.
-We realized that we were one of the few people of color in the room — if not the only ones.
+We realised that we were one of the few people of colour in the room — if not the only ones.
 We knew that it wasn't right.

-I think it's a beautiful thing to be vulnerable in these spaces and have people understand your point of view, your struggle, and your difficulty to even be vulnerable in the first place.
-Whether you are from a West Indian background or a Filipino background, we have these shared experiences within our families and cultures.
-We’ve had people say, "I came for yoga, and left in tears after talking to so many beautiful women of color about mental health."

 Advertisement